-- Project timeline
+- Project Timeline

-- Place for both parties to sign
+- A Place for both parties to sign

 Templates are a freelancer's best friend since they serve as a starting point for freelancers to customize for each project.
 Skillcrush provides students with a template to help them write a project agreement, but you can google project agreement templates yourself and find 250 million results.
 Many of these templates are free and available for freelancers to customize for their clients.

 Websites such as Freelancers Union have resources available for freelancers to help them write contracts, project agreements, and more.
 If you are hesitant about using an online template, I recommend consulting a lawyer if you need one and having a template made for you by your lawyer.
 Different states and countries are going to have different laws about freelancing so lawyers are a great asset in knowing what laws you need to be aware of.

-There are some lawyers online that do provide resources to help freelancers write client contracts and project agreements.
+There are some lawyers online who provide resources to help freelancers write client contracts and project agreements.
 Two great resources I've used to learn about writing contracts are Lisa Fraley and Genavieve Shingle Jaffe.
 Both women have released lots of templates and resources to help freelancers write contracts or important pages that legally protect your website.

 Before we begin, make sure you have your project proposal close by.
 We'll be using the proposal to help create our project agreement.
-If you are making revisions on your proposal or just want a quick review, revisit this post below to get all Skillcrush's advice for writing project proposals.
+If you are making revisions to your proposal or just want a quick review, revisit this post below to get all Skillcrush's advice for writing project proposals.

 Revisions are very common for project proposals.
 These revisions can happen up until everything is ready to be signed.
-If you are starting out, Skillcrush advises students to use the last page of the project proposal as the project agreement.
+If you are starting, Skillcrush advises students to use the last page of the project proposal as the project agreement.

-You can meet again with your client to go over these changes if you like and see if there are any more revisions that need to be made.
+You can meet again with your client to go over these changes if you like and see if any more revisions need to be made.

 Save this file as the project agreement.
 I recommend saving the file as the client name-project-agreement so you know what the file is.
 Inside the copy file you just created, change the words from proposal to project agreement.

-Skillcrush tells students that they should aim for less than 5 in their proposal so they can match the number of times you use project agreement with what was originally written in your proposal.
+Skillcrush tells students that they should aim for less than 5 in their proposal so they can match the number of times they use project agreement with what was originally written in their proposal.
 If you are using Google Docs, you can use ctrl + F to find all the proposal words and change them quickly.

-Before you send the agreement, proofread and make sure everything sounds clear.
+Before you send the agreement, proofread it and make sure everything sounds clear.
 Then send the complete project agreement to your client to review and sign.
 Skillcrush gives students an e-mail template to help them communicate these steps with clients but you can do this without using a template by providing clients with clear instructions on what they need to do and what they need to return to you.

-The most important item that needs to be returned back to you is the signature page with the client's signature.
+The most important item that needs to be returned to you is the signature page with the client's signature.
 Many freelancers have clients sign and return the signature page.
 Don't start any work until you get the client's signature!

 Skillcrush suggests sending a copy of the signed page with both of your signatures to your client so they have a copy too.
 I recommend having a digital version and hard copy of the project agreement on hand in case you need it during the project process.

 Once the project agreement is signed by both parties, you can start working on the project and preparing the project workflow.
 Workflow is a freelancer's way of referring to everything that keeps a project going smoothly for the entire project.
 This means the workflow often needs to be flexible and repeatable for each project so it saves a freelancer's time and energy while making sure nothing important is missed along the way.

-Setting up a project workflow takes a lot of work, but it is always a better idea to get one in place at the beginning of a project rather than later when you are in the midst of meeting deadlines.
+Setting up a project workflow takes a lot of work, but it is always a better idea to get one in place at the beginning of a project rather than later when you are meeting deadlines.
 So it is completely normal to feel like your workflow doesn't seem repeatable and flexible at the beginning, but it will pay off later.
 Remember freelancers prepare in a similar way to a professional chef.
 A big similarity between the two jobs is that they do all their prep work at the beginning before they start anything.

 Now that the project agreement is done, you will need this on hand as you put things together.
 The agreement will serve as a guide on how you need to get organized.
 You will also need something to create your schedule.

 If you are using an app on a mobile device, set any alerts to remind you about these deadlines.
-You can set as many alerts as you like but I recommend at the minimum setting three alerts then spacing them out so you keep these dates top of mind.
+You can set as many alerts as you like but I recommend at the minimum setting three alerts and then spacing them out so you keep these dates top of mind.

 Once you schedule your deadlines, it is time to plan how much time you'll spend working on these projects.
-This might take a little bit of guessing when you are starting out, but you want to think about how much time it will take to meet each deadline.
+This might take a little bit of guessing when you are starting, but you want to think about how much time it will take to meet each deadline.
 Don't forget to add in the extra padding you estimated earlier as you do this step.
 Once you have an estimate you are happy with, schedule these times on your calendar.

 Project assets are everything you will need to make the project.
 This is where lists come in handy.
-Skillcrush suggests all their students walk through the deliverables the client will be receiving and writing down everything you will need to make them.
+Skillcrush suggests all their students walk through the deliverables the client will be receiving and write down everything they will need to make them.
 This can be brand guises, copy, or anything to help you launch the project.

 For example, freelance web developers need items such as the client's log, color codes, style guides, and login passwords.
 Another way to figure out everything you need for the project workflow is by reviewing the client intake form.
 This allows you to double-check what assets your client does have.

 Skillcrush also encourages students to think about any project dependencies they might have so they can plan accordingly.
 Once your lists are done, e-mail your client to ask for the items on your list.
 Don't ask your client for everything you need for the project.

 Instead, ask for the essential items you need for the first phase of the project.
 As you continue working on the project, you can ask for the other items on your list as you approach each phase of the timeline.
 Double-check your e-mail for clarity, spelling, and grammar then send it to your client.

 Clear expectations are the key to a successful project workflow.
 This means keeping your client aware of everything happening in a project.
 It also might mean reminding clients of what was agreed on in the project agreement and you'll be unable to accomplish those goals if you don't have everything you need.

 Skillcrush encourages students to do recaps of everything that was agreed upon during the project proposal and presentation so clients are reminded of what they agreed to.
-They also encourage students to remind clients what the next step of the project timeline every time you communicate with your client.
+They also encourage students to remind clients what the next step of the project timeline every time they communicate with your client.
 This way there are no surprises and everyone is reminded of where they are in the project.

 We've reached the end of Skillcrush 300!
 You are now ready to create a project agreement with your client using your project proposal.
-I also covered how to organize your project workflow with some of the tips experience freelancers use to set up workflows in freelance projects.
+I also covered how to organize your project workflow with some of the tips experienced freelancers use to set up workflows in freelance projects.

-Now that Skillcrush 300 is finally finished, I'm taking a break from Skillcrush lessons in order to focus on some new topics I've been meaning to cover.
+Now that Skillcrush 300 is finally finished, I'm taking a break from Skillcrush lessons to focus on some new topics I've been meaning to cover.
 Some of the posts that will be coming include the return of familiar series such as a webinar recap for the Land Your Dream Job Summit series, 100 Days of Code recaps, and some book reviews.
 New topics are also in the works including a series based on a Code Newbie challenge.